Phase fluctuations in a confined fluid: Methods

 \subsection{Simulations}

 To support the presented theoretical approach, we perform computer simulations of a three dimensional Lennard-Jones (LJ) fluid whose phase behavior is well established.
+Previous simulations have already discussed the stability and characteristics of bubbles in confined LJ systems~\cite{Park_molecular_2001,Neimark_birth_2005,Neimark_phase_2006,MacDowell_nucleation_2006}.
 Particles of mass $m$ interact via a LJ potential with energy and size parameters $\epsilon_\mathrm{LJ}$, and $\sigma_\mathrm{LJ}$, respectively.
 The potential was truncated with a cutoff of $2.5\sigma_\mathrm{LJ}$.
 All results are presented in reduced Lennard-Jones units.
 Table~\ref{table1} gives literature values at $T=0.75$ for the liquid density at saturated vapor pressure $\rho_\mathrm{L}^\infty$, the surface tension $\gamma$, the isothermal compressibility $\kappa$, the Berthelot-Laplace length $\lambda$, and the shear viscosity $\eta$.

 Molecular dynamics simulations are performed using the LAMMPS open source package.\cite{Thompson_lammps_2022} The system was initialized in a box with periodic boundary conditions containing $N = 800$ particles.
 At first, a nanobubble was generated by removing atoms from a spherical region at the center of the box, corresponding to approximately 15\% of the total simulation volume (see Fig.~\ref{fig:bubble}).
 To maintain the target global density, an equivalent number of particles was re-inserted into the region outside the bubble.
 Subsequently, the system energy was minimized over 1,000 iterations.
 Production runs were conducted in the $NVT$ ensemble using a Nosé-Hoover thermostat~\cite{Nose1984, Hoover1985, Martyna1992} at $T=0.75$ with a reduced timestep of $\Delta t = 0.005$.
-Depending on the specific system conditions, the simulation lengths ranged from $10^5$ to $10^7$ total integration steps to ensure proper statistical sampling.
+To ensure proper statistical sampling, the simulation length was $6\,10^6$ total integration steps.
+In order to avoid potential errors due to the initial bubble inserted, the analysis was performed ignoring the first 5000 steps.